 - Do you notice you need to spend more and more money to feel the excitement from gambling?

 - Do you crave the experience of the big win?

 - Do wish you could stop making bets, but find you can’t?

 - Do arguments, disappointments or frustrations create an urge to gamble?

 - Did you ever have an urge to celebrate any good fortune by a few hours of gambling?

 - Have you ever considered self-destruction or suicide as a result of your gambling?

-Most compulsive gamblers will answer yes to at least seven
+Most individuals with a gambling problem will answer yes to at least seven of these questions.

-If you think you might have a problem talk with someone you trust, and/or with a professional; contact the Office of Health Education and Promotion, Health Services at 862-3823 or the Counseling Center at 862-2090.
+If you think you might have a problem talk with someone you trust, and/or with a professional; contact the Health Services at 862-3823 or the Counseling Center at 862-2090.

 How do I know if someone I know and care about has a problem with gambling?